DirtRoadCosmos/csv2sqlupdate/README.md

 * name of column to be updated: the column which contains the value to be updated
 * name of column to be updated: (copy of previous)

+NOTE: The column names indicated in the second and third positions of the header should be the same.
+This corresponds to the data in the body below those header items: the second item in each row of the body contains the "old" value to be replaced, and the third item in each row contains the "new" value.
+This is an intentional piece of security, to be sure the change is intended.

 The body lists:
 * unique value used to identify the record to update
 * the original value, which will be replaced